 TCP overlay networks has quite a high applicability to the deployable network.
 That is, it is not necessary to introduce the TCP proxy mechanism to all routers in the network, while IntServ/DiffServ needs to deploy additional mechanisms to all routers, due to the end-to-end principle of TCP.
 The advantage of the TCP proxy mechanism can be exhibited even when only one proxy exists in the network, and the larger the number of the TCP proxy nodes becomes, the larger performance gain can be obtained.
 It means that the data transfers traversing multiple ISPs can be easily enhanced by a TCP proxy mechanism.
 Furthermore, there is no need to modify the end user's protocol stack, since our TCP proxy mechanism automatically splits the user's TCP connection.

 The idea of TCP proxy is not a new idea.
-In previous reports [13-17], some schemes have been proposed to improve data transfer throughput by splitting TCP connections.
-Some researches have focused on specific networks such as wireless and satellite [13-15].
-Other reports have clarified the advantage of improvements of data transfer throughput [16, 17] but do not take account of the serious problems involved in splitting TCP connections and relaying data packets.
+In previous reports [?12-15], some schemes have been proposed to improve data transfer throughput by splitting TCP connections.
+Some researches have focused on specific networks such as wireless and satellite [12-14].
+Other reports have clarified the advantage of improvements of data transfer throughput [?15] but do not take account of the serious problems involved in splitting TCP connections and relaying data packets.
 However, we believe that we should not limit to apply to TCP proxy mechanism only to specific networks, and that the merit of TCP overlay networks described above becomes apparent when we consider its deployment to general networks.
 In fact we cannot expect that the TCP proxy mechanism will provide the drastic improvement in end-to-end throughput described in some previous reports.
 As we will discuss later, various kinds of performance degradations may occur in splitting TCP connections, due to undesired interactions among the split TCP connections.
 Those problems become more obvious when we try to minimize the degree of modification of the current system in introducing the TCP proxy mechanism.

 In this paper, we introduce an analysis approach to estimate the end-to-end throughput of data transmission with a TCP proxy mechanism.
 We take into account the problems that may occur in introducing the TCP proxy mechanism on the analysis approach.
 From this analysis, we confirm the effect of the TCP proxy mechanism in various kinds of the networks, and ascertain the degree of the performance degradation.
+Furthermore, by using the analysis results we show a simple solution to performance degradation, which sets the proper size of the send/receive socket buffer size.
+Finally, we discuss the issue of the design of TCP overlay networks with a TCP proxy mechanism.

 The rest of this paper is organized as follows.
-Section II describes the TCP proxy mechanism that is a fundamental mechanism in TCP overlay networks.
+Section II describes the TCP proxy mechanism that is a fundamental mechanism in TCP overlay networks and shows a very rough estimation of the effect of TCP proxy without any performance degradation problems.
 We then point out some problems related with the TCP proxy mechanism.
 Section III describes our new analysis approach to estimate end-to-end throughput of data transmission with the TCP proxy mechanism considering performance degradation.
-We also discuss the effectiveness of the TCP proxy mechanism using our analysis results.
-Finally, in Section IV we present our conclusions and note future works.
+Section IV discusses the effectiveness of the TCP proxy mechanism using our analysis results, the degree of performance degradation, and the issue of the design of TCP overlay networks.
+Finally, in Section V we present our conclusions and note future works.